-- Identifies domestic violence, dating violence, sexual assault and stalking as prohibited conduct; - Defines using definitions provided both by the Department of Education as well as state law what behavior constitutes domestic violence, dating violence, sexual assault, and stalking; - Defines what behavior and actions constitute consent to sexual activity in the Commonwealth of Pennsylvania and/or using the definition of consent found in the Student Code of Conduct if state law does not define consent; - Provides a description of safe and positive options for bystander intervention.
+- Identifies domestic violence, dating violence, sexual assault and stalking as prohibited conduct; - Defines using definitions provided both by the Department of Education as well as state law what behavior constitutes domestic violence, dating violence, sexual assault, and stalking; - Defines what behavior and actions constitute using the definition of consent found in the Student Code of Conduct since Pennsylvania law does not define consent and the purpose for which that definition is used; - Provides a description of safe and positive options for bystander intervention.
 Bystander intervention means safe and positive options that may be carried out by an individual or individuals to prevent harm or intervene when there is a risk of dating violence, domestic violence, sexual assault or stalking.
 Bystander intervention includes recognizing situations of potential harm, understanding institutional structures and cultural conditions that facilitate violence, overcoming barriers to intervening, identifying safe and effective intervention options, and taking action to intervene;